Food Foundations: Building Habits You Enjoy

 1. Eat mostly whole foods

-Swap refined starches - most bread, pasta, crackers, or baked goods, for their whole food equivalents.
+Swap refined starches - most bread, pasta, crackers, or baked goods - for their whole food equivalents.
 Eat whole fruit, not juice.
-Once digested, refined starches and juices are just like mainlining sugar.
+Once digested, refined starches and juices are like mainlining sugar.

 2. Limit highly processed foods

 If the ingredient list reads like a chemistry lab, put it back.
-Growing evidence links ultra-processed foods to harm in your gut microbiome - especially the good bacteria you want to keep.
+Growing evidence links ultra-processed foods to harm in your gut microbiome - especially the good bacteria we want to keep.

 3. Eat mostly plants

 Feed the good guys in your gut.
-They need variety to produce the fatty acids your body depends on.
+They need variety to produce the fatty acids our used to make use of our food.
 Think rainbow colors, fiber, and a wide mix of vegetables, fruits, herbs, spices, nuts, and seeds.

 Animal protein?
 Your call.
 In modest amounts, it fits comfortably within these principles.
-Fish is an exception worth prioritizing.
-But do moderate consumption of large, long lived fish like Tuna; they are prone to higher levels of mercury and other toxins.
+Fish even better than land meats (excluding large, long lived fish like Tuna which store more toxins) .

 4. Choose healthy fats